 Gamma Piscis Austrini is also a multiple star system.
-It has an apparent visual magnitude of 4.46 and is approximately 222 light years distant from the solar system.
+It has an apparent magnitude of 4.46 and is approximately 222 light years distant from the solar system.
 The system has the stellar classification A0III, and the brightest component is a white giant star, 81 times more luminous than the Sun.

 μ Piscis Austrini (Mu Piscis Austrini)

 Mu Piscis Austrini is a white main sequence star belonging to the stellar class A2V.
-It has an apparent visual magnitude of 4.50 and is approximately 130 light years distant from the solar system.
+It has an apparent magnitude of 4.50 and is approximately 130 light years distant from the solar system.

 τ Piscis Austrini (Tau Piscis Austrini)